itay99988/RayTracing/README.md

 The input file in inserted as a command line argument.

 ## Scene objects types
-We implement a few types of objects that the program can deal with:
+We have implemented a few types of objects that the program can deal with:
 * A sphere (3d)
 * A plane (2d)
 * A triangle (2d)